cisagov/dotgov-home/pages/index.md

 title: Home
 layout: landing
 permalink: /
+hero:
+  image: ../assets/img/home-hero.jpg
+  callout:
+    text: "The Home of .Gov"
+  content: "Find information about the .gov domain registry and DNS zone, learn about our policies, or download data on .gov domains."
+  button:
+    text: "Download our open data"
+    href: data/
 ---

-This site contains information about the DotGov program, which operates the `.gov` domain registry and DNS zone.

-If you're looking for **public data about .gov domains**, check out [our open data repository](data/).

 If you're looking to **register or manage a .gov domain**, visit [the DotGov.gov registrar](https://www.dotgov.gov).